Step 2.4: R-R-P Dyad Closures: Valid, Invalid, or Broken

 R-R-P dyad

-4 × Closures with the R-R-P dyad
+4 × Closures of the “Offset Slider-Crank” and R-R-P dyad

-Understand why and when:
+You will understand why and when:

-Dyad-closures can solve
+Dyad-closures can solve (Valid)

-Dyad-closures cannot solve
+Dyad-closures can not solve (In-Valid)

 Terminology